Contact us on 020 8226 0034 today to arrange your consultation.

 Non-physical symptoms include less blinking, small handwriting, drooling, a serious facial expression, trouble swallowing, and a soft voice.

-Currently, over 150,000 people in the UK are living with Parkinson’s disease, with the number expected to rise by 20% by 2025.
+Currently, over 150,000 people in the UK are living with Parkinson’s disease, with the number expected to rise 20% by 2025.

 Exercise for Parkinson’s disease

-According to Parkinson’s UK, Exercise has been proven to be just as important as medication in managing Parkinson’s disease.
+According to Parkinson’s UK, exercise has been proven to be just as important as medication in managing Parkinson’s disease.
 Exercise helps to improve balance, posture, walking, cognitive function and mood.
 The effect of this is reduced incidence of falls and lower risk of anxiety and depression.

 The key to success is an individualised clinical exercise programme tailored specifically to your symptoms, ensuring you get the maximum benefit from the work you put in.